gcv/appengine-magic/README.md

 ## Limitations

-As noted above, real deployment to App Engine is pending a solution to the blacklisted dependency problem.

 This is a very early cut of this library.
 It does not provide access to App Engine services (the datastore, email sending, authentication, and so on).
 Please see [`appengine-clj`](http://github.com/r0man/appengine-clj) for a